libsdl-org/SDL/docs/README-migration.md

 SDL_LoadWAV() is a proper function now and no longer a macro (but offers the same functionality otherwise).

+SDL_LoadWAV_RW() and SDL_LoadWAV() return an int now: zero on success, -1 on error, like most of SDL.
+They no longer return a pointer to an SDL_AudioSpec.

 SDL_AudioCVT interface has been removed, the SDL_AudioStream interface (for audio supplied in pieces) or the new SDL_ConvertAudioSamples() function (for converting a complete audio buffer in one call) can be used instead.

 Code that used to look like this: